watson-developer-cloud/text-to-speech-swift/README.md

 ### Documentation and Git Access

-You can find most information concerning the development of iOS SDK for Watson at the source repository available via Git; look at [iOS SDK Repository](https://github.com/watson-developer-cloud/ios-sdk) for details.
+You can find most information concerning the development of Swift SDK for Watson at the source repository available via Git; look at [Swift SDK Repository](https://github.com/watson-developer-cloud/swift-sdk) for details.

-New code releases, bug fixes, and general information about the iOS Watson SDK can be found at the above site.
+New code releases, bug fixes, and general information about the Swift Watson SDK can be found at the above site.

 # Setup